-Examples of major externally funded projects include:
+Examples of current and recent externally-funded projects include:

 More details of our current and previous funded projects are available on the Research Projects page.
 A list of publications can be found on the Publications page.